 Note: IPv6 addresses do not require the prefix.
-Addresses including the zone index are invalid (e.g. ending with %eth0).
+Addresses including the zone index are invalid (for example, ending with %eth0).

-As is typical with Linux commands and utilities, additional information can be found in the man and help pages, i.e. executing man pair or pair --help from the CLI prompt.
+As is typical with Linux commands and utilities, additional information can be found in the manual and help pages, that is, executing man pair or pair --help from the CLI prompt.